yoelmatveyev/nutes/README.md

 The head reads two operand pointers, both located by -2 cells to the left of its current location.
 The sign sum of the operands, both being 1, is positive (1+1).
 The indirect branching pointer directs to the branching sequence of 20 18 0.
 Since the jump address for the positive case is 0 and the result of subtraction is 0, the machine halts:

 ..0 0 -2 4 -3 4 20 (Halted) 18 0

+# Current state

+A rudimentary interactive assembler indended to be used in REPL and a basic set of composed instructions, such as addition, subtraction, left shift (identical in balanced ternary to multiplication by 3), setting variables, comparison, swapping etc. allow to write simple programs.
+Examples include slow multiplication by repeated additions, Fibonacci numbers and factorial.

 # Rationale